EOSource/EOSource/README.md

 ### EOSource Latest Version 7.0

-Please compile using latest TDM Dragon with Codeblocks with MINGW
+Please compile using TDM Dragon 4.6.1 with Codeblocks with MINGW

 1. Install CodeBlocks with MINGW 32-BIT ONLY (http://www.codeblocks.org/downloads/binaries/)